vistadataproject/vistadataproject.github.io/demo/index.md

 ---

 # MVDM Demo

-The following sections first describe how to install the nodeVISTA VM, CPRS, and then how to run the MVDM demo.<br>
 __This demonstration focuses on how MVDM secures and audits existing VISTA clients such as CPRS__.
+The following sections first describe how to install the nodeVISTA VM, CPRS, and then how to run the MVDM demo.

 <br><br>
 ![CPRS-MVDM-Clients](/demo/images/common/cprs-mvdm-clients.png)